Find Your Perfect School

 Is there a demand for Law Enforcement personnel?

-The BLS states a positive projected job growth rate of 7% between 2020 and 2030.
-Whether an area’s crime rate is falling or on the rise, Police Officers and Detectives will be needed to fulfill positions of retirees and additional law enforcement needs.
+The Bureau of Labor Statistics states a positive projected job growth rate of 3% between 2022 and 2032.
+Whether an area’s crime rate is falling or on the rise, Police Officers, Criminal Investigators, and Detectives will be needed to fulfill positions of retirees and additional law enforcement needs.

 What kind of post-secondary education is good to have if I want to be a Police Officer or Detective?